 Many people get confused between translation and interpretation.
-If you are one of these, please read on!
+If you are one of these, please read on as we will clarify the main differences and similarities between these highly skilled and creative jobs:

 Main Similarities between Translators and Interpreters